openxla/xla/docs/broadcasting.md

 ### Formal definition

-The broadcasting attribute allows matching a lower-rank array to a higher-rank array, by specifying which dimensions of the higher-rank array to match.
+The broadcasting attribute allows matching a lower-rank array to a higher-rank array by specifying which dimensions of the higher-rank array to match.
 For example, for an array with dimensions MxNxPxQ, a vector with dimension T can be matched as follows: